-Emotional trauma can have a devastating impact on a person’s quality of life and is a key factor in many personal injury claims.
-If you’re thinking of suing someone for emotional distress, Carter Capner Law can offer legal advice on psychological injury claims.
+Accident related emotional trauma can have a devastating impact on a person’s quality of life and is a key factor in many personal injury claims.
+If your emotional distress results from an accident on the road, at work or elsewhere, Carter Capner Law provides expert legal advice on psychological injury claims.

 Another example of a “pure psychological injury” is “nervous shock” which can occur from being an eye-witness to a serious accident where someone is fatally injured; or for family members of someone killed in an accident, from being told of it and having to deal with its aftermath, eg in the intensive care ward or the identification of the deceased’s body.